 ;method_name

-On the left side of ;, we will have the number of spaces before ym.
-We will use this spaces to indent the comments correctly.
 On the right side, we have the method name.
 We will use it to parse the buffer and find the method.

 The rest will be done by a python script.
 The idea is to find the first method corresponding to the provided name (or the first method, if no name is given), parse the parameters, and format our YARD comment.

-We will use a trick from ultisnips: post_jump.
-This directive will run a python script after we first jump to our snippet.
+first jump to our snippet.
 We will then replace our line with the comments with placeholders.
-We are basically generating a dynamic snippet body.
+We

 We want our dynamic snippet to look like: